paritytech/substrate-connect/packages/smoldot-discovery/README.md

 # @substrate/smoldot-discovery

-A TypeScript package to discover and filter Smoldot extension providers from a list of providers using the [@substrate/discovery protocol](../discovery).
+A TypeScript package extended from the [`@substrate/discovery`](../discovery/README.md) npm module, that allows to discover and filter Smoldot extension providers from a list of providers.

 ## Installation